polettix/dibs/README.md

 inside another sub-directory, e.g. `dibspacks/local` or so.

 FIXME add object-style definition of dibspacks
-FIXME specify that git dibspacks can optionally specify a subpath
+FIXME specify that git dibspacks can optionally specify a path

 The execution of the programs in a dibspack is as follows: